j. Provisions, contingent liabilities and contingent assets

 Trade receivables are written off when there is no reasonable expectation of recovery, such as a debtor declaring bankruptcy or failing to engage in a repayment plan with the Company.

 Where trade receivables have been written off, the Company continues to engage in enforcement activity to attempt to recover the receivable due.
-Where recoveries are made, these are recognized in profit or loss.
+Where recoveries are made, these are recognized in profit and loss account.

 (ii) Unbilled revenues

-Unbilled revenues (Unbilled licenses revenue grouped under financial asset and unbilled services revenue grouped under nonfinancial assets i.e., other assets) of the Company are also exposed to risk in the event of the inability to bill the customer.
-Unbilled royalty revenue is in respect of overseas subsidiaries, which are risk free.
+Unbilled revenues (Unbilled licenses revenue grouped under financial asset and unbilled services revenue grouped under non¬ financial assets i.e., other assets) of the Company are also exposed to risk in the event of the inability to bill the customer.

-Number of external customers constituting more than 10% of the unbilled revenues in respect of them, is four as at March 31,2024 (two as at March 31,2023).
+Number of external customers constituting more than 10% of the unbilled revenues in respect of them, is eight as at March 31,2025 (four as at March 31,2024).

 (iii) Advance to suppliers and service providers